 All school personnel regularly assigned to a school may have access to meals served in the school food service program.
 The cost of the meal shall be determined by the Board.
 Charges for adult meals shall be as follows:

-Adults who work for food service full time are entitled to a free meal .
+Adults who work for food service full time are entitled to a free meal at the discretion of the District.
 Adults working for food service part time are entitled to a reduced price meal.

-All other District employees who do not provide a service in the operation and administration of the school food service program and all other adults shall pay the full adult meal price .
+All other District employees and all other adults shall pay the full adult meal price according to the following formula in FNS Instruction 782-5, Rev. 1.

+Adult meal price formula for Pricing Sites: The minimum adult payment should reflect the price charged to students paying the school’s designated full price, plus the current value of Federal cash and donated food assistance (entitlement and bonus) for full price meals.

+Adult meal price formula for Non-Pricing Sites: The minimum adult payment should reflect the price of the free meal reimbursement, plus the current value of Federal cash and donated food assistance (entitlement and bonus).

 SUPPORT SERVICES T07.11 AP.1